Custom-Roles-for-TTT/TTT-Custom-Roles/API/HOOKS.md

 - *search* - The body's search info
 - *eq* - A table of the body's owned equipment IDs

+### TTTBlockHUDAmmoPickedUp(itemname, amount)
+Called when ammunition is being picked up by the local player, allowing addons to block the display.\
+*Realm:* Client\
+*Added in:* 2.5.1\
+*Parameters:*
+- *itemname* - The name of the ammo being picked up
+- *amount* - The amount of ammo being picked up

+*Return:* `true` to block the display of this ammo's pickup HUD.
+Otherwise do not return anything.

+### TTTBlockHUDDrawPickupHistory()
+Called when weapon pickup history is being displayed by the local player, allowing addons to block the display.\
+*Realm:* Client\
+*Added in:* 2.5.1

+*Return:* `true` to block the display of the weapon pickup history HUD.
+Otherwise do not return anything.

+### TTTBlockHUDItemPickedUp(itemname)
+Called when an equipment item is being picked up by the local player, allowing addons to block the display.\
+*Realm:* Client\
+*Added in:* 2.5.1\
+*Parameters:*
+- *itemname* - The name of the equipment item being picked up

+*Return:* `true` to block the display of this equipment item's pickup HUD.
+Otherwise do not return anything.

+### TTTBlockHUDWeaponPickedUp(wep)
+Called when a weapon is being picked up by the local player, allowing addons to block the display.\
+*Realm:* Client\
+*Added in:* 2.5.1\
+*Parameters:*
+- *wep* - The weapon being picked up

+*Return:* `true` to block the display of this weapon's pickup HUD.
+Otherwise do not return anything.

 ### TTTBlockPlayerFootstepSound(ply)
 Called when a player is making a footstep.
 Used to determine if the player's footstep sound should be stopped.\
 *Realm:* Client and Server\